fairagro/knowledgebase/docs/advanced/core_metadata_specification.en.md

 **Definition:** "Information about who accesses the resource or an indication of its security status." (taken from [http://purl.org/dc/terms/accessRights](http://purl.org/dc/terms/accessRights))
 <br>**Cardinality:** 0-n
 <br>**Range:** Text
-**Comment:** Values for access rights statements can e.g. be "restricted", or "internal" or can come from a controlled vocabulary.
+<br>**Comment:** Values for access rights statements can e.g. be "restricted", or "internal" or can come from a controlled vocabulary.

 **Representation:**
 ```